dribnet/purvs/README.md

 ## PS1 MDDN 242 2018

-### Pill Clock
+### Pill Clock Final

-I added the transparent pill container since I want to show the AM/PM aspect in my design rather than just showing digital time.
-I have added the heart filling up aspect for alarm function to show by eating your medicine on time it will level up your health.
-The location of the yellow and red pill will change to different column of the container(AM or PM), depending on the time of the day.
-I will try polishing my design with the remaining time until deadline.
+This pill container clock is inspried by my grandma since she always forgot to have her medicine.
+I added the pill container design as I want to incorporate the AM and PM display aspect.
+I think this design has shown this aspect pretty well by changing the location of the pills to different columns of the pill container.
+I was going to code the alarm function in a crazier way for example having a lot of capsules falling down but instead I dedcided to make a more subtle alarm with just colour changes of the seconds animation and having the empty heart leveling up animation.